cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance-actions.md

 The guardrails script applies only to protocol parameter update and treasury withdrawal proposals.

 Follow the instructions in the README.md file to compile the PlutusV3 script.
-A successful compilation creates the follwoing:
+A successful compilation creates the following:

 ```shell
 cat guardrails-script.plutus